broadinstitute/wfl/docs/md/README.md

 `server_debug.clj` file adds some tools to aid in debugging the server.

-Some hacks specific to WFL are in `zero.clj`.
+Some hacks specific to WFL are in `wfl.clj`.

 The `boot.clj` offloads code from the `build.boot` file for easier development and debugging.